PoloNX/SimpleModDownloader/readme.md

 - Thanks to [GameBanana](https://gamebanana.com/) for their API
 - Thanks to [Pikatsuto](https://github.com/Pikatsuto) for the logo and SuperButterScotch for the typo
 - Thanks to [NicholeMattera](https://github.com/NicholeMattera) for [Simple-INI-Parser](https://github.com/NicholeMattera/Simple-INI-Parser)

+- Thanks to [JerryWn12](https://github.com/JerryWn12) for chinese translation
+- Thanks to [iGlitch](https://github.com/iGlitch)for japanese translation
+- Thanks to [ExFabian](https://github.com/ExFabian) for romanian translation